automationsaan/hello-world-springboot/README.md

 - **Jar Publish**: Uploads the built JAR to JFrog Artifactory.
 - **Docker Build**: Builds the Docker image using the built JAR.
 - **Docker Publish**: Pushes the Docker image to JFrog Artifactory Docker registry.
-- **Kubernetes Deploy**: Deploys the application to EKS.
+- **Helm Deploy**: Deploys the application to EKS using a Helm chart.
+- **(Legacy) Deploy**: (Commented out) Deploys using a shell script for reference.

-> Ensure Jenkins is configured with a node labeled `maven`, Java 21, Maven 3.9.9, Docker, and SonarQube/SonarCloud integration.
+> Ensure Jenkins is configured with a node labeled `maven`, Java 21, Maven 3.9.9, Docker, Helm, and SonarQube/SonarCloud integration.

 ## SonarQube/SonarCloud
 - The pipeline expects a SonarQube server named `sonarqube-server` and a scanner tool named `sonar-scanner` to be configured in Jenkins.